teambit/bit/docs/getting-started.md

 A tester enables you to test your components, read more about it [Here](glossary.md#tester)

 2\.
 Modify `bit modify @scopy/is-string`.
 3\.
-Add a spec.js file using `bit add-spec is-string` or you can just create spec.js file yourself yourself.
+Create a spec.js in the component directory file using `touch inline_components/global/is-string/spec.js`.
 4\.
 Open the spec.js file: `open inline_components/global/is-string/spec.js`
 5\.
 Paste this implementation or write tests of your own: